MPAS-Dev/compass/docs/design_docs/compass_package.rst

-We need a set of user-friendly documentation on how to setup and activate an appropriate conda environment; build the appropriate MPAS core; list and setup a testcase; and run the testcase in via a batch queuing system.
+We need a set of user-friendly documentation on how to setup and activate an appropriate conda environment; build the appropriate MPAS core; list and setup a test case; and run the test case in via a batch queuing system.

-Similarly, we need a set of developer-friendly documentation to describe how to create a new "configuration" with one or more "testcases", each made up of one or more "steps".
+Similarly, we need a set of developer-friendly documentation to describe how to create a new "configuration" with one or more "test cases", each made up of one or more "steps".

-Requirement: Considerations related to running testcases in parallel
+Requirement: Considerations related to running test cases in parallel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/10